 4.1 Reconstruction of a prairie root C pool and implications for C contribution

 An increase in root pool C:N ratio with depth has not been reported previously in the literature and not previously considered when trying to determine why a disproportionately large amount of soil C is found at depth when compared to root distribution.
-It has been recently theorized that plant tissue becomes organic matter through two different pathways: 1) a dissolved organic C-microbial pathway whereby plant litter is first processed by soil microbes and eventually transported and stabilized in the soil matrix as a microbial by-product, if the soil has the capacity to stabilize these compounds, and 2) a physical-transfer pathway whereby plant tissue is processed by soil microbes to its fullest extent, and then remains in the soil functionally inert (Cotrufo 2015).
+It has been recently theorized that plant tissue becomes organic matter through two different pathways: 1) a dissolved organic C-microbial pathway whereby plant litter is first processed by soil microbes and eventually transported and stabilized in the soil matrix as a microbial by-product, if the soil has the capacity to stabilize these compounds, and 2) a physical-transfer pathway whereby plant tissue is processed by soil microbes until it remains in the soil due to inherent chemical recalcitrance (Cotrufo 2015).
 In the present study, the former pathway is more applicable to tissue dominated by non-structural compounds, such as that with lower C:N ratios found here at shallower depths, whereas the latter pathway applies to tissue dominated by structural compounds, indicated by high C:N ratios in root tissue at greater depth.
 Under this framework, root decomposition in our study would have resulted in a gradient of microbially-derived to physically-derived organic matter from the top of the soil profile downward.
 In turn, this would mean that soil organic matter at the soil surface would be vulnerable to transport to greater depth as dissolved organic C, whereas physically-transferred soil organic matter at depth would be relatively immobile.
 This is a possible mechanism by which the amount of soil organic C found at depth is disproportionately large compared to the size of the root C pool.
-These findings are consistent with evidence that the contribution of microbial- and not root-derived C increases with depth (Liang and Balser 2008, Rumpel and Kogel-Knabner, 2011).
-In addition to the less-structural root material found at shallow depths, these areas of concentrated roots produce labile exudates that are easily metabolized and transported deeper in the soil profile (Badri and Vivanco, 2009).
+This mechanism would be particularly strong in soils that are high in C and have a reduced capacity for C stabilization nearer to the surface, such as soils formed under prairie vegetation (Castellano 2015).
+This suggested mechanism is also consistent with evidence that the contribution of microbial- and not root-derived C increases with depth (Liang and Balser 2008, Rumpel and Kogel-Knabner, 2011).
+In addition to the less-structural root material found at shallow depths, these areas of concentrated roots produce labile exudates that are easily metabolized and transported deeper in the soil profile (Badri and Vivanco, 2009), again under conditions that do not favour immediate stabilization of the metabolites.
 While we did not measure root exudates, it is important to recognize that these mobile compounds also likely play an important role in the development of the soil organic C profile.

 Because the root pool is made up of a combination of new, mature, ageing, and dead roots, an increase in its mass comes from root growth, live root retention, and inhibited root decomposition.
 The relatively quick rate of accumulation in the top 30 cm of soil was most likely a function of new root addition, which slowed as the system became more established.
-Slower increases at deeper depths than shallower depths may indicate that accumulation there is more dependent upon the carryover of roots from previous years than at shallower depths.
+Slower increases at deeper depths than shallower depths may indicate that accumulation there is more dependent upon the carryover of roots from previous years than at shallower depths, although annual root inputs were not directly measured in this study.